Fresh's Fall Sale Is Your Chance To Shop Your Favorite Skin Care At Up To 25% Off

 Luxe skin-care brand Fresh is ringing in the best season of the year with a sale that you won't want to miss... especially since it's probably the last time you'll be able to restock your beloved jar of face cream at a discount this year.
 (At least until Black Friday, and even then there are no guarantees.)

 Here's everything you need to know, beginning with one small catch: In order to reap the savings, you need to be a member of Fresh's family rewards program, which is free to join.
-Once you've done that, you have a week from today to save 15% if you're at the intro "Freshie" level, 20% if you're in the "Family" tier, and 25% if you're at the top-tier level, "Forever."
+Once you've done that, you have a week from today (that's until October 7) to save 15% if you're at the intro "Freshie" level, 20% if you're in the "Family" tier, and 25% if you're at the top-tier level, "Forever."

 Advertisement